JacpFX/JacpFX/_includes/main-documentation.md

 While JavaFX-Components must return a (JavaFX) Node, FXML-Components passes the root-node of their FXML view directly to the parent perspective.

 #### The FXComponent lifecycle ####
-A FXComponent defines six lifecycle hooks:

-- The <b>"handle(...)"</b> method will be executed each time the component receives a message.
-This method runs <b>outside the FX Application Thread </b>!
-The return value of this method is a JavaFX Node which will be passed to the FX Application thread.
-In this phase you can create (not modify!) any new Nodes or execute long running tasks, without blocking the UI.
-- The <b>"postHandle(...)"</b> will be executed on the FX Application Thread, after the "handle" method was finished.
-- <b>@PostConstruct:</b> A method annotated with @PostConstruct will be executed when a component was activated, usually this happens on start and before the "handle" method was executed in the FX Application Thread
-- <b>@PreDestroy:</b> A method annotated with @PreDestroy will be executed when a component will be destroyed.
-The method will be executed on FX Application Thread.

 <br/>